Pineapplebun/deepstyleserver/README.md

 to start the app.

-We can check for queued jobs and errors in the js_logger.txt file.
+We can check for queued jobs and errors in the js_logger.txt file inside the docker container.

-## Structure

-The web app consists of:

-1. Django backend with a PostgreSQL database
-2. Python job scheduling script
-3. Input/Output in Frontend and Backend
-4. Dataflow for Neural Style Transfer
-5. Docker installation and dependencies

 # Acknowledgements
 Neural Style Transfer Code - https://github.com/anishathalye/neural-style